 Attic's recruitment policy stipulates that all staff (paid or voluntary) will have to submit a CV or complete an application form, detailing past work history and references.
 Individuals are then interviewed and references requested.
 Only on receipt of satisfactory references will a formal offer of employment or placement be made.

-All staff and volunteers working directly with vulnerable adults are required to have an enhanced check through the Disclosure Barring Service (DBS) before commencement of work or placement.
+All staff and volunteers working directly with adult at risk are required to have an enhanced check through the Disclosure Barring Service (DBS) before commencement of work or placement.
 Attic Theatre Company is registered with the LB Merton DBS department.

 Staff members (voluntary or paid) are thus required to fill out a DBS form and produce evidence as to their identity, in accordance with the Disclosure Service Guidelines.
-This information is then witnessed by the Designated Person responsible for vulnerable adults and signed as an acknowledgement of information produced.
+This information is then witnessed by the Designated Person responsible for adult at risk and signed as an acknowledgement of information produced.

-Copies of all returned DBS checks and documentation pertaining to any vulnerable adult issues will be kept confidentially and securely locked within the organisations administration office.
+Copies of all returned DBS checks and documentation pertaining to any adult at risk issues will be kept confidentially and securely locked within the organisations administration office.